List of Major League Baseball career runs batted in leaders

 This is a list of Major League Baseball players who have compiled 1,000 runs batted in (RBIs).
 RBIs are usually accumulated when a batter in baseball enables a runner on base (including himself, in the case of a home run) to score as a result of making contact at-bat (except in certain situations, such as when an error is made on the play or during a double play).
 A batter is also credited with an RBI if he reaches first base with the bases loaded via a base on balls (walk), being hit by a pitch, or interference.

-As of 2023, Miguel Cabrera is the only active player among the top 15 in career RBIs.

-MLB's official list does not include RBIs accumulated before 1920, when runs batted in became an official statistic.
+MLB's official list does not include RBIs accumulated before 1920 when runs batted in became an official statistic.
 The list on this page is compiled from Baseball-Reference, which credits RBIs from 1907 to 1919 as recorded by baseball writer and historian Ernest Lanigan.
-One difference between the lists is that Babe Ruth is ranked third by Baseball-Reference, but seventh by MLB, which does not count Ruth's 224 RBI compiled before 1920.
+One difference between the lists is that Babe Ruth is ranked third by Baseball Reference, but seventh by MLB, which does not count Ruth's 224 RBI compiled before 1920.

+As through the end of the 2025 season., Freddie Freeman is the active leader in career RBIs and tied for 102nd overall with 1,322.